Eligible employees have the opportunity to opt-out of their employer’s chosen pension scheme.

-Government legislation requires all business to enroll all eligible employees in time for their given staging date, regardless of whether or not they intend to opt out.
+Government legislation requires all businesses to enrol all eligible employees in time for their given staging date, regardless of whether or not they intend to opt-out.

 Once the staging date has arrived, all eligible employees will notice that deductions have been made to their first wage packet.
-This deduction is supplemented by the employer’s contribution and government tax relief before being added to your pension pot.
+This deduction is supplemented by the employer’s contribution and government tax relief before adding to your pension pot.

 You must ensure that your decision to opt out of the company’s chosen pension scheme has been submitted in writing.
 You will be given an opt-out form to complete and sign, and informed of the company’s deadline for opt-out notices.
 Some pension schemes enable this money to be refunded at a later date; however, for many schemes, failure to return this notification will result in the deducted amount remaining locked into your pension pot until your retirement.

 Once you have opted out, this arrangement normally stays in place for three years.
 At the end of this period, if you are still an eligible employee, your employer will be required to automatically enrol you.
 This regular review period encourages you to consider whether the time is now right for you to begin putting money aside for your future.
 If this is not the case, and you are still not ready to begin accruing benefits for your retirement, you can opt-out for a further three years.

 - You can change your mind at any time.

 If you decide that you are ready to opt-in, you can speak to your employer, who will pass this information on to the payroll manager or bureau.

 - Opting out will mean that you miss out on retirement benefits in the future.